C4ptainCrunch/thesis/source/index.rst

 After defining a class holding the state of the game, we implement the rules, some of them being deliberately excluded from this implementation:

--  loops in the game state are not checked (this considerably speeds up the computations and we did not encounter a loop in our preliminary work);
+-  loops in the game state are not checked (this considerably speeds up the computations and we did not encounter a loop in our preliminary work) [#loop]_;
 -  the 'feed your opponent' rule is removed; This makes the rules simpler and we expect it does not tremendously change the complexity of the game.

-.. todo We did later encounter loops after running way more simulations.
-But this only happened yet using basic algorithms (greedy vs greedy for example).
-For now, we simulate 500 turns, if we hit this threshold, we declare a tie.
-This should be detailed in the experimental setup